A little bit of history and context:

 Check out our public China Residencies Google Map and zoom in to Hong Kong to find all the places listed above!

 Many thanks to our Hong Kong-based friends for their input and to the Australian Embassy Beijing for their support in developing these China Residencies Artist City Guides!
+This guide was written by Kira Simon-Kennedy in 2017 and updated by Hong Kong correspondent & researcher-in-resident Clarissa Lim Kye Lee in 2022.
 Our resources are works-in-progress and will be updated regularly.
-Send us a note at firstname.lastname@example.org with your suggestions and recommendations.
+Send us a note at email@example.com with your suggestions and recommendations.